Second Trimester Exercise Tips: Benefits, Precautions & Warning Signs

 • Become overly heated

-• Symptoms include dehydration, vaginal discharge, bleeding, and abdominal/pelvic discomfort
+• Have symptoms including dehydration, vaginal discharge, bleeding, and abdominal/pelvic discomfort

 Signs To Check For When Exercising In Your Second Trimester